makefile/frcnn/README.md

 - `caffe/RFCN` for R-FCN
 - `caffe/DeformConv` for Deformable Conv
 - `caffe/SSD` for SSD
+- `examples/YOLO` for YOLOv3 inference, includes converter script and demo. pay attention to the Upsample layer usage.
 - `logger` dir relates to logger tools
 - `modules` and `yaml-cpp` relate to Caffe module layers, which include FPN layers .etc
 - `python/frcnn` relates to pybind11 interface for demo